C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 Exercise
 --------

-generate a list containing all codons.
+Write a function wich return a list containing strings representing all codons.

+Write the pseudocode before to propose an implementation.

 Exercise
 --------

-From a list return a new list without any duplicate, regardless of the order of items.
+Write a function uniqify which take a list as parameter and returns a new list without any duplicate, regardless of the order of items.

 For example: ::

    >>> l = [5,2,3,2,2,3,5,1]